cacsoriano/Helpfulness-of-Amazon-Digital-Video-Game-Reviews/README.md

 # Helpfulness of Amazon Digital Video Game Reviews

-A data science project on the application of SHAP in Natural Language Processing.
+Open the `Technical_Report.ipynb` file to view the full report.

+### Highlights

+1. The scope of explainability require different approaches.
+What works locally may not work globally.
+2. Global explainations are better done with tokens clustered into topics.
+3. Local explainations are better without decomposition for simpler models.
+4. The easiest local explanation is the addition of token weights.
+5. The Pipeline class can handle vectorization and decomposition in succession.

 In partial fulfillment of the requirements of AIM MSDS 2022 Machine Learning 2 under Prof. Chris Monterola.

-Open the `Technical_Report.html` file to view the full report.